1

 A: It may be returned, or held, pending receipt of the affidavit & report.
 Payment may be considered late if the correct fee is not submitted with a properly completed affidavit and report form by the due date.

-Q: Is tonnage due on transshipped product?
+Q: Is tonnage due on trans-shipped products?

 Q: Are manufacturer to manufacturer transactions exempted?

-A: No, Colorado has no special exemptions for transactions between importers, manufacturers, distributors or registrants/licensees.
+A: No, Colorado has no special exemptions for transactions between importers, manufacturers, distributors, or registrants/licensees.